argandas/ardubson/README.md

 ## Status

-This is a work in progress, please download the library from the [releases](https://github.com/argandas/ardubson/releases) page.
+This is a fork of https://github.com/argandas/ardubson/releases, with some new features, like a serial stream parser class.

 ## Getting started